-Madiha, just a short TukTuk rude from Matara on Sri Lanka’s south coast is one of the most chilled, beachside spots in the country.
-After spending two weeks in the cutest Airbnb surrounded by mango and coconut trees and from where I could hear the ocean, I discovered there’s a little bit of everything in this tropical village.
-Great roadside stalls sell delicious Sri Lankan food, hip cafes with incredible coffee and pizza are everywhere, and there’s a handful of rooftop hangouts with slick tunes and even better cocktails.
+Madiha, just a short tuk-tuk ride from Matara on Sri Lanka’s south coast, is one of the most chilled, beachside spots in the country.
+After spending two months in the cutest studio surrounded by mango and coconut trees, from where I could hear the ocean, I discovered there’s a little bit of everything in this tropical village.
+Great roadside stalls sell delicious Sri Lankan food, hip cafes with incredible coffee and pizza are just a short stroll away, and there’s a handful of rooftop hangouts with slick tunes and even better cocktails.
 What’s more, there are yoga classes to be found most days.

 The best places to eat and drink in Madiha, Sri Lanka